Reducing Youth Alcohol Harm

 Hopefully the plans and projects outlined do get out there and get to those who need help and/or have something to contribute!

-Dave almost 12 years ago
+Dave over 12 years ago

 Great initiative, pleased to see that you are looking at alternatives for the young as in the PCYC and Blue Light Disco's, a lot of the problems arise from boredom and young people looking for something to keep them amused.
 I also agree with the previous comments that all, young or old, need to take responsibility for thier actions but without guidance and leadership they will never achieve this.

-Sue almost 12 years ago
+Sue over 12 years ago

 Congratulations, its a terrific initiative.
 Lisa J

-LisaJ almost 12 years ago
+LisaJ over 12 years ago

 Maybe we could take a look at adult drinking and the culture we are passing onto our kids.